Is Options Trading risky?

 Therefore, given the scenario above, an investor would spend $5,500 to buy 100 shares of Facebook and realize a gain of $1,500.
 An option trade that buys only 2 call contracts (of 100 shares each) and spend $600 ($3 X 100 shares X 2 contracts) He/she realizes a gain of $1,400 ($7 X 100 shares X 2 contracts) which is about the same gain as the stock investor who spent $5,500!
 The worst thing that can happen to the option trade is that he loses his $600 investment.

-At selloptionpremium.com we like to sell options.
-We receive option premium at the sale and like to reduce risk to sell out of the money options, or with expensive stocks we sell spreads.
+At selloptionpremium.com we typically sell options.
+We receive option premium at the sale and reduce the risk when we sell out of the money options.
+If we trade expensive stocks we sell options spreads instead of naked options.
 By taking profits early we make sure that profits does not run away.